lordcodes/sharedhooks-swift/README.md

 ---

-This is **SwiftHooks** - a tool and Tuist plugin to install Git hooks that can be distributed alongside a project and shared by all the contributors.
+This is **SwiftHooks** - a CLI tool to install Git hooks that can be distributed alongside a project and shared by all the contributors.

 &nbsp;